Rob Elliot: Newcastle United

 On 29 March 2016, whilst on international duty, Elliot sustained an anterior cruciate ligament injury, and was ruled out of action for six months, ending his hopes of a place on the Republic of Ireland squad for UEFA Euro 2016.

 On 7 September 2016 he extended his contract with the Magpies until 2020.
 Elliot returned to the Newcastle squad in December, but by then, Darlow had usurped him as the first choice 'keeper.
 For the next two months, he was not involved in the first team, but did make two appearances for the reserves.
 From February 2017 onwards, Elliot would be on the bench until 24 April, when Darlow himself was benched due to squad rotation.
 Elliot's first appearance of the season came in a 4–1 win over Preston North End.
 On 28 April, he was named captain against Cardiff City, keeping a clean sheet as Newcastle won 2–0.
 On 7 May, he again kept a clean sheet, as Newcastle beat Barnsley 3–0, edging out Brighton & Hove Albion by a point to win the Championship.

-On 11 August 2017, Elliot's shirt number was changed from 21 to 1 in the 2017–18 squad number announcement, replacing Tim Krul, who had been linked with a permanent move to Brighton & Hove Albion.
+On 11 August 2017, Elliot's shirt number was changed from 21 to 1 in the 2017–18 season squad number announcement, replacing Tim Krul, who had been linked with a permanent move to Brighton & Hove Albion.

 Elliot never made an appearance in the 2018–19 season, having lost his place in the side to Martin Dúbravka.